-Unfortunately, there is no standard sizing for duvet inserts and covers.
-It is important to compare the dimensions of the cover with the dimensions of your duvet to ensure a good fit.
+Unfortunately, there is no international standard sizing for duvet inserts and covers.
+It is important to compare the dimensions of the cover with the dimensions of your duvet.
 The duvet will buckle and wrinkle if its cover is too small, and may swim around in a very large cover.
-A duvet cover should match the duvet's dimensions as closely as possible, but can be 1-2” smaller than your duvet insert on all sides.
-For example, if your duvet insert measures 64” x 86”, your cover should be no smaller than 60" x 82".
-However, unless the duvet cover is pre-washed, you should consider shrinkage.
+A duvet cover should be as close as possible to the size of the duvet, up to 1-2” larger than your duvet insert on all sides.
+For example, if your duvet insert measures 64” x 86”, the cover should be no larger than 68” x 90”.
+Unless the duvet cover is pre-washed, you should consider shrinkage.
 You can expect your duvet cover to shrink 1-3% after the first wash.
 100% cotton covers will shrink more than cotton blends, and the lower the thread count of the cover, the more shrinkage you can expect.
-If you believe your duvet cover may shrink after washing, it's best to look for one that is 1-2" larger than your duvet on all sides.

 Care & Maintenance

 Are you looking for a duvet cover that can be easily thrown in the wash with the rest of your bedding?
 Check the care instructions on the cover to avoid having to wash it separately or bring it to the dry cleaner's.
 100% cotton duvet covers may be wrinkly after washing.
 If you want a cover you won’t have to iron, opt for a cotton blend.